OpenTreeOfLife/reference-taxonomy/doc/method/method-intro.md

     which only applies within a single nomenclatural code.
     Nomenclatural homonyms, hemihomonyms, misspellings are all homonyms in this sense.
   * primary = the non-synonym name-string of a node, as opposed to one of the synonyms.
+  * image (of a node n') = the workspace node corresponding to n'
+  * _incertae sedis_: taxon A is _incertae sedis_ in taxon B if A is in B
+    but is not known to be outside of A's non-_incertae-sedis_ children.
+That is, if we had more information, it might turn out that B is a member of one of the other children of A.

 ## Assembly overview